Yoga transforms lives.

 Our mission is to expand access to trauma informed yoga programs to support healing and connection.

-Yoga Outreach partners with volunteer yoga instructors, community organizations, social service agencies, and prisons, to provide trauma informed yoga programming to often overlooked adults and youth.
+Yoga Outreach partners with volunteer yoga instructors, community organizations, social service agencies, and prisons, to provide trauma informed yoga programming to under resourced adults and youth.

 Yoga Outreach programs are student-centred and trauma-informed serving adults and youth facing challenges with mental health, addiction, poverty, violence, trauma, and imprisonment.

-In addition, we provide training, ongoing mentorship, and community building opportunities to yoga teachers and community support professionals to enhance the delivery of yoga in these settings.
+In addition, we provide training, ongoing mentorship, and community building opportunities to build capacity for trauma informed yoga.

 Yoga Outreach believes the diversity of experiences, ideas, individuals, and organizations in our community make us stronger.
 To create a more just and engaged world, we must embrace and celebrate diversity, practice inclusion, and be a champion of equity.